Open source · inferred tag-attribution for AWS

 bash

-$ costdna chat --from-dir runs/today
+$ costdna scan --aws-profile prod --save-dir runs/today

 bash